The-AI-Alliance/ai-application-testing/docs/glossary.markdown

 ## Token

-For language [Models](#model), the training texts and query prompts are split into tokens, usually whole words or fractions according to a vocabulary of tens of thousands of tokens that can include common single characters, several characters, and &ldquo;control&rdquo; tokens (like &ldquo;end of input&rdquo;).
+For language [Generative AI Models](#generative-ai-model), the training texts and query prompts are split into tokens, usually whole words or fractions according to a vocabulary of tens of thousands of tokens that can include common single characters, several characters, and &ldquo;control&rdquo; tokens (like &ldquo;end of input&rdquo;).
 The rule of thumb is a corpus will have roughly 1.5 times the number of tokens as it will have words.

 ## Unit Test

 A test for a function that exercises its behavior in isolation from all other functions and state.
-When the function being tested has [Side Effects](#side-effects), perhaps indirectly through other functions it calls, all such side effects must be replaced with [Test Doubles](#test-double) to make the test deterministic.
+When the function being tested has [Side Effects](#side-effects), perhaps indirectly through other functions it calls, all such side effects must be replaced with [Test Doubles](#test-double) to make the test [Deterministic](determinism).
 See also [Test](#test), [Integration Test](#integration-test), and [Acceptance Test](#acceptance-test).